-The outcomes of any review will be provided to TRC and NPDC.
+The outcomes of any review will be provided to TRC and and NPDC.
+In accordance with the Conditions.

 Where the ELMP is updated as part of a review, the on-site version shall be updated promptly and prior to any works associated with the amendment being implemented.